AshleyAlpha/mine3/ReadMe.md

 # DESCRIPTION

 This is a program called quiz-board. it just contains a multiple choice javascripts questions that i've created to test the knowledge of a student about java. it will also be used in programming schools.
+Here is a link to my GitHub: https://github.com/AshleyAlpha/mine3

 # Program Guidance